operand/agency/README.md

 is reached, `ChattyLMChannel` could summarize as needed to represent earlier events.

+Also, note how each participant may see an entirely different view of the messages passed.

+An AI agent (full example to come), may see conversations with only structured messages that follow a format, whereas a human in that same conversation may only need to be presented with the "thoughts" field, as things are happening...

-This ability to reconstruct context from a prior message stream into an appropriate message for any given operator is fundamental to the flexibility that `everything` provides.
+The combined ability of restoring context from prior messages and translating to/from a common message schema is fundamental to the flexibility that `everything` provides.

 This leaves the developer to only need to define the minimum translation and "re-hydration" logic to interface with any new system, and ignore the details of